EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/index.md

 ECS.setComponent(entity, TransformComponent, { position: new Vector3(0, 1, 0) })
 ECS.setComponent(entity, PrimitiveGeometryComponent, { geometryType: 1 })
 ```

+## Conceptual overview
+Conceptually, this is what the example project does:
+- It creates an entity called `hello-world`
+- It gives the entity a primitive geometry component _(a Sphere)_
+- It defines the position of the sphere in the scene

+## Technical overview
+In technical terms, this is what the example's source code does:
+- It imports some Ethereal Engine's typescript modules in its code
+- It uses the `ECS` pattern
+- It creates an `Entity`
+- It adds a few `Components` to the Entity
+- It adds its code to the engine through the `xrengine.config.ts` file

 ## The Path Forward
 Our example from the quickstart tutorial is as minimal as it can possibly be.